 Six pre-set relations are available in ATLAS.ti.
 These standard relations can be substituted, modified, or supplemented by user-defined relations.

-It is important to understand the difference between a relation, and the link itself: There is only one "is part of" relation, but potentially many links that can use it.
-If you take a look at the Code-Code Link Manager below, you can easily see how it works:
+It is important to understand the difference between a relation (or a link type) and the link itself: There is only one "is part of" relation, but potentially many links that can use it.

 Another way to think of links and relations is to view links as instances of relations.
 Links are informed about the characteristics of relations, which define their styles.
 If a characteristic of a relation is changed (e.g., line width, color, symbol), these changes are propagated to all links using it.